janhajk/lora_downlink_encoder/README.md

 ## License
-This software is free for personal use.
+This software is free for personal use. <br />
 For commercial use fees apply.
-Please contact hello@thingware.ch for licensing this software.
+Please contact hello@thingware.ch for licensing this software.<br />
-(c) 2021 by Thingware GmbH
+(c) 2021 by Thingware GmbH<br />
 <img src="https://shopofthings.ch/wp-content/uploads/2021/04/website_2021_logo_header_v3.svg" />